-Unroll loops whose number of iterations can be determined at compile time or upon entry to the loop. '-funroll-loops' implies '-frerun-cse-after-loop'.
+Unroll loops whose number of iterations can be determined at compile time or upon entry to the loop. '-funroll-loops' implies '-frerun-cse-after-loop', '-fweb' and '-frename-registers'.
 It also turns on complete loop peeling (i.e. complete removal of loops with small constant number of iterations).
 This option makes code larger, and may or may not make it run faster.
 Enabled with '-fprofile-use'.